kpwhri/public_vdw_assets/README.md

 Both IndexDate and EndDate can vary from person to person (in which case these parameters should name variables in the People dataset) or can be date constants that apply to everyone.

+> Note that this macro relies on `%CollapsePeriods`, which imposes no limits on the number of gaps or total unenrolled days each person has.
+It will collapse across any number of gaps, so long as none are longer than `GapTolerance` days.

 Inputs: A dataset of unduplicated MRNs

 Output(s): A new dataset identical to the one named in the People parameter, but with an additional variable that answers the question 'at what point after index date did this person's continuous enrollment end, if it ended before EndDate?'